mike-babb/mike-babb.github.io/cv/index.md

 ## Occupation

-`January 2016 - Present`\
+`January 2016 - December 2021`\
 _Data Scientist_\
 University of Washington
 - Design and implementation, in python and R, of data engineering pipelines using linear optimization and regression modelling resulting in a 30-percent increase in the study  population (136M to 178M) and an 8-fold increase in complete cases.
 - Deployment of 155K generalized linear models in a parallelized R computing environment.
 - Design and implementation in R of parallelized data visualization pipelines.
-Data engineering, regression modelling, and visualization of historical and contemporary using python, R, and SQLite.
+- Data engineering, regression modelling, and visualization of historical and contemporary data using python, R, and SQLite.
 - Consultation and instruction in feature engineering, data analysis, geospatial analysis, statistical analysis, data visualization, and cartographic visualization using python, R, and ArcGIS.

 `August 2013 – January 2016`\
 _GIS Analyst_\